darktjm/ebaz/README.md

     produced bad results (and didn't support everything it should to begin with) in my tests, I have removed it entirely from my system.
-Since `nextpnr-xilinx` also can't produce usable output most of the time, I made Vivado the default, and recommmend using it unless you're feeling masochistic.
+Since `nextpnr-xilinx` also can't produce usable output most of the time, I made Vivado the default, and recommend using it unless you're feeling masochistic.

     There is on-line help (`-h` option) and an example.
 Since I'm